Class TCastleApplicationProperties

 • Later this is called when Java activity died (and is restarting now), but the native code thread survived.
 So all native code memory is already cool (no need to call TCastleApplication.OnInitialize), but we need to reinitialize Java part.

-Note that this is different from TCastleWindow.OnOpen.
-We lose OpenGL context often, actually every time user switches to another app, without having neither Java nor native threads killed.
+Note that this is different from opening a new rendering context (when the TCastleUserInterface.GLContextOpen is called).
+On mobile we lose OpenGLES context often, actually every time user switches to another app, but we don't necessarily have our Java or native threads killed at this moment.

 For non-Android applications, this is simply always called exactly once, exactly before calling TCastleApplication.OnInitialize.